-VIDEO: Texas Longhorns Steer Charges Georgia's Bulldog
+VIDEO: Texas Longhorns Mascot Charges Georgia's Bulldog

 Many on Twitter chastised Uga's wardrobe artists for clothing him in the school's colors: red and black.
 But the color red doesn't actually make bulls charge.
 Bulls (and all cattle) are color-blind; they charge the matador's muleta not because it's red, but because it's moving.

 The mascots' handlers were able to restore order, robbing interspecies speculators of the chance to know definitively who would win in a fight between a steer and a bulldog.
-As for the human match-up that took place afterward, the answer is clear: The No. 15 Longhorns handily defeated the No. 5 Bulldogs, winning the Sugar Bowl 28-21.
+As for the human matchup that took place afterward, the answer is clear: The No. 15 Longhorns handily defeated the No. 5 Bulldogs, winning the Sugar Bowl 28-21.